0xPolygon/polygon-edge-docs/docs/get-started/set-up-blockscout.md

 ### Migrate databases
 :::info
-This part will fail if you didn't setup your DB connection properly or you didn't provide / wrong parameters DATABASE_URL env var.
+This part will fail if you didn't setup your DB connection properly or you didn't provide or you've defined wrong parameters DATABASE_URL env var.
 The database user needs to have superuser privileges.
 :::
 ```bash